dylanbirz/March-Madness-Prediction/README.md

 Also, many other factors need to be applied to get a more accurate model, but there can be cause for concern of overfitting.
 As stated before, injuries can skew the results so it's important to analyze the predictions under a microscope to see if coach and player experience are factors, as well.

-The model predicted this past tournament with a 71.4% accuracy rating which is better than my accuracy rating of ~61%.
+The model had an accuracy rating of 71.4% compared to my accuracy rating of ~61%.
+However, my rating is associated with applying it to the tournament, where the model accuracy is simply analyzing the winner purely based on the matchup.
+There is no application of the model to the tournament.
+Other factors will need to be included to get a better idea of the tournament predictions.

 **Predictors**